 With well wishes from their new Norwegian friends, Roseman and Davis left Tromsø and drove some 400 kilometers on the one main road that led them east through Norway and into Finland, from where they travelled southeast before turning north to recross the Norwegian border and continue on to the rural township of Kautokeino, situated just above the 69th parallel, in Finnmark County.

-For Roseman to accomplish his work in Lappland, he and Davis had to acclimate to an unfamiliar environment and overcome challenging physical and climatic conditions.
+In Lappland, Roseman and Davis had to acclimate to an unfamiliar environment and overcome challenging physical and climatic conditions.
 The artist's ability to be mobile, as are the Saami; his empathy with his models; and the resultant paintings earned him respect and admiration.
 Despite the reserve that the Saami held towards those outside their community, a rapport of trust and understanding was established between the Saami and the artist.
 Roseman recounts:

 Aftonbladet, Stockholm, in a Sunday magazine cover story on the artist, praises Roseman for creating portraits "artistically on a high level as well as accurately expressive of the human dimension.''